 - Multiple Myeloma;

-- Autologous bone marrow transplants or blood stem cell support associated with high dose chemotherapy for the following (list may not be all-inclusive):
+- Autologous bone marrow transplants or blood stem cell support associated with high dose chemotherapy for the following:

 - Acute leukemias;

 - Non-Hodgkin's Lymphoma;

 - Burkitt's Lymphoma;